Toll Collector

 Why would a toll booth collector come out of the booth and then write down my license plates number?

-Asked by Toni over 11 years ago
+Asked by Toni almost 12 years ago

 There are a few situations that require collectors to exit the booth and take down license plate numbers.
 We are required to take down license plate numbers for cars that paid with 50 and 100 dollar bills.
 We are also required to take down license plate numbers of vehicles that do not have, or have lost their entry tickets.
 Finally, when customers with no cash pull in, we are required to take down the information on their drivers license along with the plate number of the vehicle they are in.